julianadiasvs/word/www/wp-content/plugins/microthemer/readme.txt

-﻿=== Microthemer Lite ===
+﻿=== Microthemer Lite - Visual Editor to Customize CSS ===

 Contributors: bastywebb, joseluiscruz, ahrale
 Donate link: http://themeover.com/microthemer/
-Tags: css editor, responsive design, css grid, sass, scss, visual css style editor, style editor, css hero, yellow pencil, elementor, beaver builder, oxygen, divi, customize theme, css plugin, animation, transition, fonts, color, colors, google fonts
-Requires at least: 3.6
+Tags: css, customize, visual editor, google fonts, responsive Requires at least: 3.6
-Tested up to: 5.4
+Tested up to: 5.6
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A CSS editor for responsively customizing the appearance of any WordPress theme or plugin, with or without writing code.
+A visual editor to customize the CSS styling of anything on your site - from google fonts to responsive layouts.

 == Description ==

-Microthemer is a light-weight yet powerful CSS editor for responsively customizing the appearance of any WordPress theme or plugin content (e.g. contact forms), down to the smallest detail.
-Microthemer caters for both coders and non-coders.
+A light-weight yet powerful visual editor to customize the CSS styling of any aspect of your site, from google fonts to responsive layouts.
+Microthemer caters for both coders and non-coders, and plays really well with page builders like Elementor, Beaver Builder, and Oxygen.

-= Main Features (for all users) =
+= Main Features (for both coders and non-coders) =

-1. **Style anything** on your web page, including headers, menus, sidebars footers, and plugin content.
+1. **Customize the CSS styling of anything** on your page, including headers, menus, sidebars, footers, and plugin content (e.g. contact forms).
-2. **Intuitive visual editing**.
+2. **Intuitive visual editor**.
-3. **Over 100 style options** at your disposal e.g. Google Web Fonts, background color, font-family, CSS3 gradients, drop shadow etc. Pro-only styles include animation, transition, and flexbox.
+3. **Over 100 CSS style options** at your disposal e.g. Google Fonts, padding, margin, backgrounds, gradients, shadows, CSS filters etc. Pro-only styles include animation, transition, transform, flexbox, CSS grid.
-4. **Design responsively** without the usual headaches.
+4. **Responsive design** without the usual headaches.
 Preview your site at different screen sizes and apply *media queries styles* without writing code.
 5. **Export your designs** as a zip file.
 For sharing with friends, or transferring between domains.
 6. **In-program docs** so you can learn about CSS, or refresh your memory.
 7. **History feature**, so you can go back if you make a mistake.